Sycamore Class – Years 3 & 4

 English

-This term we are focusing on the book ‘The Iron Man’ by Ted Hughes in our English lessons.
+This term we are focusing on the book ‘Star in a jar’ by Sam Hay in our English lessons.
 We will use this book to help us write a narrative.
-We will also be writing firework poetry, a non-chronological report and a recount of our visit to Bristol Museum.
+We will also be writing a speech from the perspective of Boudica linking to our History topic ‘The Romans’.

 Maths

-This term we continue to become experts with addition and subtraction as well as multiplication and division.
+This term we continue to become experts with place value, as well as addition and subtraction.

 History